-To navigate your tablet using Explore by Touch, you can:
+To navigate your phone using Explore by Touch, you can:

-- Explore your screen using one finger to hear what icons and buttons are on the screen and can be selected. - After finding icons and buttons, double-tap anywhere on the screen to open apps, menus, and more.
+- Explore your screen using one finger to hear what icons and buttons are on the screen and can be selected. - After finding icons and buttons, doubletap anywhere on the screen to open apps, menus, and more.